dimitry-co/Language-Modeling/READme.md

 4. ``output.txt`` containd the answers to the questions

 ## Corpora
-Each corpus is a collection of texts, one sentence per line. _Brown-train.txt_ contains 26,000 sentences from the Brown corpus.
-This corpus was used to train the language models.
-The test corpora ( _brown-test.txt_ and _learner-test.txt_ ) were used to evaluate the language models that were trained. _brown-test.txt_ is a collection of sentences from the Brown corpus, different from the training data, and _learner-test.txt_ are essays written by non-native writers of English that are part of the FCE Corpus.
+Each file is a collection of texts, one sentence per line. train.txt contains about 100,000 sen- tences from the NewsCrawl corpus.
+You will use this corpus to train the language models.
+The test corpus test.txt is from the same domain and will be used to evaluate the language models that you trained.

 ## PRE-PROCESSING
 Prior to training, please complete the following pre-processing steps: